Purity in chromatically localized algebraic $K$-theory: Consequences and examples

-Likewise, we can reprove and extend a recent theorem of Angelini-Knoll and Quigley \cite{AKQ} about the chromatic localization of the $K$-theory of certain Thom spectra $y(m)$ considered in \cite[Section 3]{MRS}.
+Next, we study the chromatic localization of the $K$-theory of certain Thom spectra $y(m)$ considered in \cite[Section 3]{MRS}; compare \cite{AKQ} for previous work in this direction.
 To explain the setup, we recall that for a fixed prime $p$, there is an essentially unique map of $\E_2$-spaces

 sending a generator of $\pi_1$ to the element $1-p \in \pi_1(\BGL_1(\bbS^\swedge_p)) \cong \Z_p^\times$.
 It is a theorem of Mahowald (for $p=2$) and Hopkins (for odd primes) that its Thom spectrum is $H\F_p$ \cite{Mahowald2}; see also \cite{ACB}.
 We note that $\Omega^2 \Sigma^2 S^1 \simeq \Omega (\Omega S^3)$ and that $\Omega S^3$ has a canonical cell structure with one cell in every even dimension; see \cite[Corollary 17.4]{Milnor}.
 Let us denote by $F_m(\Omega S^3)$ the $2m$-skeleton of this cell structure.
 One then obtains maps of $\E_1$-spaces